Healthy Recipes using Field Bean

 - 2 tablespoons olive oil

-- In a food processor, combine the cooked field beans, tahini, olive oil, lemon juice, garlic, and salt.
+- In a food processor, combine cooked field beans, feta cheese, olive oil, lemon juice, garlic, salt, and pepper.

-- Serve with fresh vegetable sticks or whole-grain pita chips.
+- Serve with fresh vegetables or whole-grain crackers.

 - 1 cup cooked field beans